Gromov-Wasserstein Barycenters: The Analysis Problem: Introduction

 where powers $p\ge 1$ other than 2 can also be considered.
 One can also `project' a point $\mathbf{y}$ onto the collection of such synthesized points $\{\mathbf x_{\lambda}\}_{\lambda\in\Delta_{S-1}}$ by solving the \emph{analysis problem}:

 where $d_a(\cdot,\cdot)$ is a discrepancy function (e.g., $d_a = dist$ or another metric in the space or even a weaker notion of dissimilarity that still identifies indiscernibles).
 We refer to the collection of points generated via \eqref{eq: syn} for fixed templates $\{\mathbf{x}^s\}_{s=1}^S$ as a \emph{barycentric coding model} (BCM).
 Consequently, the barycenter of a set of templates for given weights $\lambda$ provides an alternative way of combining elements, one that better reflects the underlying geometry of the space while still preserving the dimensionality reduction properties of the representation.
+This framework has been extensively used in classical optimal transport (OT), where the space of probability measures is endowed with the Wasserstein distance \cite{Santambrogio-OTAM,Villani2003Topics, Villani2009Optimal}.
+See Section \ref{sec: OT} in Suppl.
+Mat.
+Foundational works on Wasserstein barycenters include \cite{agueh2011barycenters, cuturi2014fast, bonneel2016wasserstein, le2017existence, zemel2019frechet}, with more recent developments such as \cite{werenski2022measure, gunsilius2024tangential, mallery2025synthesis, werenski2025linearized} and extensions to dictionary learning \cite{schmitz2018wasserstein, mueller2023geometrically}.